pip-services/pip-services-docs/content/en/golang/components/auth/_index.md

-If credentials are configured to be retrieved from [ICredentialStore](icredential_store), it automatically locates [ICredentialStore](icredential_store) in component references and retrieve credentials from there using store_key parameter.
+If credentials are configured to be retrieved from [ICredentialStore](icredential_store), it automatically locates [ICredentialStore](icredential_store) in component references and retrieves credentials from there using store_key parameter.

 #### [DefaultCredentialStoreFactory](default_credential_store_factory)
 Creates [ICredentialStore](icredential_store) components based on their descriptors.